 PSYOP tartan Original Sport Kilt!

-The military Psychological Operations Regimental (PSYOP) tartan:
+The military Psychological Operations Regimental (PSYOP) tartan kilt:

 History: Though the use of psychological warfare predates most conflicts, modern psychological operations date back to WWI, when British and US troops used psychological warfare and military deception extensively in battle to gain advantage over the enemy.
 During WWII, on D-Day in 1944, members of the 1st Special Service Forces, commanded by Lord Lovat, fought in kilt with their regimental piper, Bill Millan, striking fear into axis forces.
 Members of the 23rd Headquarters Special Troops (Ghost Army) simultaneously conducted military deception operations while members of the Office of Strategic Services conducted operations behind enemy lines.
 Modern day US Army Special Operations PSYOP and UK Army PSYOPS forces trace their lineage back to these warfighters.

-Approvals: The tartan was approved by the US Army John F. Kennedy Special Warfare Center and School PSYOP Regimental Commandant and reviewed by the United Kingdom 15th PSYOPS Commander.
+Regimental tartan kilt approvals: The tartan was approved by the US Army John F. Kennedy Special Warfare Center and School PSYOP Regimental Commandant and reviewed by the United Kingdom 15th PSYOPS Commander.
 Designed by Special Operations Command Europe (SOCEUR) US Army PSYOP officers E. Walker Nordan Jr. and Andrew Duprey, the Psychological Operations Regimental tartan is officially registered with the Scottish Register of Tartans, National Records of Scotland, Edinburgh, United Kingdom.